tsd80/digital-signage/foodMenu/phpForWeather/README.md

-Php file made especially for parsing of XML of "ilmatieteenlaitos" data.
+##Php file made especially for parsing of XML of "ilmatieteenlaitos" data.
+#api key and location were deleted for privacy reasons